tlux/database_yaml_config_provider/README.md

 # Database YAML Config Provider

-A config provider that can load a Rails style database.yml file that has the following structure:
+An Elixir 1.9+ config provider tocan load a Rails style database.yml file with the following structure when booting up the application.

 ```yaml
 production: